Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/full_code.md

         arguments="$arguments &"
     fi

+    # Write the shell's active history to ~/.bash_history.
+    history -w

-    # Add the command with the sanitised arguments to our .bash_history
+    # Add the command with the sanitised arguments to .bash_history
     echo $program$options$arguments >> ~/.bash_history

     # Reload the ~/.bash_history into the shell's active history
     history -r

-    # execute the last command in ~/.bash_history
+    # execute the last command in history
     fc -s -1
     }